Federal Reserve Bank of Minneapolis

 How the Ninth District took shape

-The Federal Reserve Act of 1913 called for a central bank with powers spread out across eight to 12 reserve banks, each serving its own district, and governed by a Board of Governors in Washington, D.C.
-Thirty-seven cities competed to host one of those reserve banks.
+The Federal Reserve Act of 1913 called for a central bank with powers spread out across eight to 12 Reserve Banks, each serving its own district and overseen by a Board of Governors in Washington, D.C.
+Thirty-seven cities competed to host one of those Reserve Banks.

 "The financial supremacy of Minneapolis over St. Paul, Duluth, or any other city in the Northwest, is beyond question," the city’s boosters crowed.

-The Reserve Bank Organization Committee, tasked with siting reserve banks, relied primarily on the preferences of commercial banks.
-In most states that now make up the Ninth District, Minneapolis was top pick, which show the city was the banking hub.
-The committee drew district lines based partly on this and partly on the amount of capital commercial banks in a given district had.
+The Reserve Bank Organization Committee, tasked with siting Reserve Banks, relied primarily on the preferences of commercial banks.
+In most states that now make up the Ninth District, Minneapolis was top pick among banks, which shows that the city was the banking hub.
+The committee drew district lines based partly on this and partly on the amount of capital that commercial banks in a given district had.

-At first, the Minneapolis Fed’s only location was its headquarter in Minneapolis.
-In Helena, Mont., business leaders saw other reserve banks opening branches and wanted a branch in their city.
-While Helena was on the district’s western edge, there was a concentration of member banks there that was not well served by their distance from Minneapolis.
-Helena, the business leaders said, was “virtually equidistant” from member banks in Great Falls, Billings, Bozeman, Butte, and Missoula.
+At first, the Minneapolis Fed's only location was its headquarters in Minneapolis.
+In Helena, Montana, business leaders saw other Reserve Banks opening branches and wanted a branch in their city.
+While Helena was on the district's western edge, there was a concentration of member banks there that was not well served by their distance from Minneapolis.
+Helena, the business leaders said, was "virtually equidistant" from member banks in Great Falls, Billings, Bozeman, Butte, and Missoula.

 Changing perspectives on monetary policy

-One of the Federal Reserve’s best known role today is conducting monetary policy, primarily through the Federal Open Market Committee.
+One of the Federal Reserve's best known role today is conducting monetary policy, primarily through the Federal Open Market Committee (FOMC).
 Minneapolis Fed presidents often make news as voting members of the FOMC, especially when they dissent.

-In the early days, there was no FOMC and reserve bank presidents were less concerned about the economy outside their district.
-Open-market operations, which is the buying and selling of securities, was mostly a way for reserve banks to earn revenue; their potency in monetary policy was not recognized until the early 1920s.
-To influence their district’s economy, one of the most important tools for reserve banks was discount rates, the interest they charge when member banks borrow from them.
+In the early days of the Federal Reserve System, there was no FOMC, and Reserve Bank presidents were less concerned about the economy outside their district.
+Open-market operations—the buying and selling of securities—were mostly a way for Reserve Banks to earn revenue; their potency in monetary policy was not recognized until the early 1920s.
+To influence their district’s economy, Reserve Banks used one of the most important tools, discount rates, the interest they charge when member banks borrow from them.

 "The presidents weren’t much interested," said Frederick L. Deming, Minneapolis Fed president from 1957 to 1965.
 "As a matter of fact, nobody knew much about credit policy at that time, and it was run essentially from Washington and New York."1

-His thinking was undergirded by “rational expectations,” a then controversial economic theory developed at the Minneapolis Fed.
-Policymakers at the time assumed people would react to a given policy in roughly the same way each time.
-Rational expectations theorists argued that people will change their reactions based on experience with past policies.
-If, for example, businesses learned that inflation-taming policies always faltered, they would act as if high inflation would inevitably return and not change their behavior in response to those policies.
+His thinking was undergirded by "rational expectations," an economic theory that University of Minnesota economists working at the Minneapolis Fed expanded on for use in monetary policymaking.
+Policymakers at the time assumed that people would react to a given policy in roughly the same way each time.
+Rational expectations theorists argued that people will change their reactions based on their expectations of current and future policies.
+If, for example, businesses learned that inflation-taming policies always faltered, they would act as if high inflation would inevitably return and not change their behavior in response to new inflation-taming policies.

 The Federal Reserve would eventually tame stagflation through a more disciplined policy that restored its credibility.

-Though Willes never won over his FOMC colleagues, rational expectations has caused the committee to change not just how it formulates monetary policy but also how it signals its intentions to set public expectations.
-Two of the economists who developed the theory later won Nobel prizes.
+Though Willes never won over his colleagues while serving on the FOMC, rational expectations theory has, over time, caused the committee to change not just how it formulates monetary policy but also how it signals its intentions to set public expectations.
+Five of the economists who worked on the theory at the Minneapolis Fed later won Nobel prizes.

 Shifting focus of bank supervision